Scotland’s Winter Conditions: choosing a winter sleeping bag to suit

-So you’re planning a high overnight camp and you’re wondering how warm your sleeping bag should be?
+So you’re planning a high overnight camp and you’re wondering how warm your winter sleeping bag should be?

 Likely Ambient Temperature